lupa95/terraform-provider-passwork/docs/data-sources/password.md

 - `password` (String, Sensitive) The password value of the password entry.
 - `tags` (List of String) The list of tags, which are assigned to the password entry.
 - `url` (String) The URL of the password entry.
-- `vault_id` (String) The Id of the vault, which the password entry should be searched in.
-Only applicable if `name` is supplied and `id` is not supplied.